CFQM-FM

 CFQM-FM (103.9 MHz) is a Canadian FM radio station broadcasting from Moncton, New Brunswick, and owned by the Maritime Broadcasting System.
 The station currently airs a classic hits format and is branded on-air as 103.9 Max FM.
 Since 1977, the station has had numerous music formats such as easy listening, MOR and adult contemporary.
 From 1979 to 1998, it had a successful country format.

 Every weekend, CFQM plays vintage American Top 40 countdown shows hosted by Casey Kasem, one from the 1980s every Saturday morning, and one from the 1970s every Sunday morning.
-Sister stations CJYC-FM in Saint John, CHNS-FM in Halifax and CKPE-FM in Sydney also do this.
+Sister stations CHNS-FM in Halifax, Nova Scotia, CKPE-FM in Sydney, CKTO-FM in Truro, Nova Scotia, CIKX-FM in Grand Falls, New Brunswick, CJCJ-FM in Woodstock, New Brunswick, CKBC-FM in Bathurst, New Brunswick and CJYC-FM in Saint John also do this.

 History

 CRTC approval

 In 1976, Island Radio Broadcasting Co. received approval by the CRTC to operate a new FM radio station at 103.9 FM with an effective radiated power of 24,600 watts as it would be the first FM radio station in Moncton.
 The company had requested the 95.7 FM frequency for this station, but the CBC wanted that frequency to be reserved for its future use in the Atlantic region.

 Island Radio was a division of Eastern Broadcasting Co.
 Ltd, which became the Maritime Broadcasting System (MBS Radio) in the 1980s.